How continuous improvement builds a competitive manufacturing operation

 • The key questions about continuous improvement answered

-• 8 blog summaries that outline how CI applies to your organization
+• Eight blog summaries that outline how CI applies to your organization

 What is continuous improvement?

-Continuous improvement focuses on improving all the processes, practices, products and services of an organization.
-It requires ongoing efforts and is often realized through small, steady and incremental improvements by frontline workers (kaizen methodology), but big breakthrough improvements are also possible.
+CI focuses on improving all the processes, practices, products and services of an organization.
+It requires ongoing efforts and while it is often realized through small, steady and incremental improvements by frontline workers (kaizen methodology), big breakthrough improvements are also possible.

 A world-famous example of a CI approach in action is the Toyota Production System (TPS).
 The global manufacturing industry holds the TPS in high esteem – and for good reason too.
 Its lean philosophy underpins an efficient methodology that reduces waste and thereby creates more value.